cerebrux/ubuntu-workstation-lts/README.md

 The following packages will be removed.
 So , clone the repo, open the script with your favorite editor and adjust accordingly to your needs.

-If you have any suggestions, to add or fix somthing please open an issue or send a pull request.
+If you have any suggestions, to add or fix something please open an issue or send a pull request.

 - account-plugin-aim
 - account-plugin-facebook